minhmax098/QuizGame/README.md

 Because I'll be mainly extending and improving his quiz video tutorial to include multiple choices instead of true of false..

+The quiz manager is completely dynamic, you could includes as many questions as you want and also there is no limit to the options.
+So it all depends on how you want your game to be like.